 Calculus I and II, MATH 141 A,B, 8 credits (Note: MATH 139 A,B may substitute for MATH 141A)

-Calculus III, MATH 241, 4 credits
+Calculus III.
+MATH 241.
+4 credits

+Elementary Applied Linear Algebra and Differential Equations,

-Differential Equations I, MATH 345A, 3 credits
+MATH 242, 3 credits

 Option I

-Completion of 9 credits from the following list (at least three must be in Physics)
+Completion of 9 credits from the following list (at least six must be in Physics)

 Electronics and Computer Interfacing, PHYS 205, 3 credits

 Optics, PHYS 320, 3 credits

 Statistical Physics, PHYS 315, 3 credits

 Astrophysics, PHYS 360, 3 credits

 Solid State Physics, PHYS 375, 3 credits

-Selected Topics, PHYS 390,490, 3 credits
+Selected Topics, PHYS 390, 490, 3 credits

-Undergraduate Research, PHYS 396/496, 1-3 credits
+Undergraduate Research, PHYS 396, 496, 1-3 credits

 Complex Variables, MATH 344, 3 credits

-Differential Equations II, MATH 345B, 3 credits
+Differential Equations I, MATH 345A, 3 credits

 Numerical Analysis, MATH 350, 3 credits

 Linear Algebra, MATH 380, 3 credits

 Programming I, COSC 120, 3 credits

 Option II

-Completion of 6 credits from the list above (at least 3 in physics) plus a two-semester introductory sequence in another science approved by the department (e.g., CHEM 110).
+Completion of 6 credits from the list above (at least 3 in physics) plus a two-semester introductory sequence in another science approved by the department (e.g., CHEM 110 A, B).

-Maximum Credits in Physics Courses

-Physics majors should be aware that a maximum of 48 credits of physics courses can be counted toward the 120 units required for graduation.
-Physics majors are welcome to take more than 48 credits of physics courses, but doing so will necessitate completion of more than 120 credits in order to receive a B.A. from Whittier College.

-Preparation for Graduate Programs

-Students planning to enter Ph.D. programs in Physics should plan to take more than the minimum number of Physics and Math courses.

-GUIDELINES FOR A MINOR IN PHYSICS
+GUIDELINES FOR THE MAJOR IN PHYSICS WITH AN EMPHASIS IN ASTRONOMY

-To receive a minor in Physics from Whittier College, students must complete at least 22 credits in physics and 12 credits in math.
+To receive a B.A. in Physics with an emphasis in Astronomy from Whittier College, students must complete 44 credits of required physics courses, and 15 credits of required math courses.

-Intro Kinematics and Mechanics, PHYS 150, 4 credits

-Intro Electricity, Magnetism and Thermodynamics, PHYS 180, 5 credits

-Computational Oscillations and Waves, PHYS 250, 3 credits

-Modern Physics, PHYS275, 4 credits

-Two upper division physics courses approved by the Physics Department, 6 credits

-Math Courses Required for a Minor in Physics
+Required Physics Courses:

-MATH 141 A,B, Calculus I and II, 8 credits

-MATH 241 Calculus III.
-4 credits

-GUIDELINES FOR CHOOSING A BEGINNING-LEVEL PHYSICS OR ASTRONOMY COURSE

-Students not majoring in science: